Patella Maltracking

 How is patella maltracking diagnosed?

 Patella maltracking is usually diagnosed through your history and a detailed physical assessment.
-A physiotherapist looks at how your knee moves, what triggers your pain, and which factors seem to be increasing patellofemoral joint stress.
+A physiotherapist looks at how your knee moves, what triggers your pain and which factors seem to increase patellofemoral joint stress.

 How is patella maltracking treated?

-- Strengthening: targeted work for the quadriceps, gluteals, calf, and trunk
+• Exercise rehabilitation: targeted work for the quadriceps, gluteals, calf and trunk

-- Load management: adjusting hills, stairs, depth of squat, jumping, gym volume, or running load while the knee settles
+• Load management: adjusting hills, stairs, squat depth, jumping, gym volume or running load while the knee settles

 Phase 1